-R{WPKYM}

-When an asynchronous SError interrupt exception is taken to AArch64 state, the PE records the PE error state in the exception syndrome register as the applicable one of:
+R{WPKYM} When an asynchronous SError interrupt exception is taken to AArch64 state, the PE records the PE error state in the ESR_ELx exception syndrome register as the applicable one of:

-- An applicable one of the following, in ESR_ELx.AET, setting ESR_ELx.IDS to 0b0 and ESR_ELx.DFSC to the applicable nonzero fault status code:

 - Uncontainable (UC).

 - Unrecoverable state (UEU).

 - Recoverable state (UER).

 - Restartable state (UEO).

 - Corrected (CE).

+- Uncategorized error.

+- IMPLEMENTATION DEFINED syndrome.

+- I{SDDLL} When an asynchronous SError interrupt exception is taken to AArch64 state:

-- Uncategorized error, by setting ESR_ELx.ISS to all zeros.
+- Uncategorized error is recorded by setting ESR_ELx.ISS to zero.
+This includes setting ESR_ELx.IDS and ESR_ELx.DFSC to zero.

-- IMPLEMENTATION DEFINED syndrome, by setting ESR_ELx.IDS to 0b1.
+- IMPLEMENTATION DEFINED syndrome is recorded by setting ESR_ELx.IDS to 0b1.
+The remainder of the ESR_ELx.ISS syndrome is IMPLEMENTATION DEFINED.